hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 This last query did not need to scan the whole table, but just its index.
 Scanning an index is almost always faster than scanning the whole table.

-We will discuss indexes and their OLAP counterparts in a later section.
+We will discuss indices and their OLAP counterparts in a later section.

 ## What else is running on your database?